uncatcrea/wp-appkit/wp-appkit/readme.txt

 **Note:** WP-AppKit uses a special folder called `themes-wp-appkit` to store the app themes.
 This folder is automatically created in `/wp-content` at plugin installation.

-**Github version:** If you have the [github version of WP-AppKit](https://github.com/uncatcrea/wp-appkit) already installed on your WordPress, please **unsintall** it and **delete** the */plugins/wp-appkit* folder before installing the version from WordPress.org's plugin repository.
+**Github version:** if you have the [github version of WP-AppKit](https://github.com/uncatcrea/wp-appkit) already installed on your WordPress, please **unsintall** it and **delete** the `/plugins/wp-appkit` folder before installing the version from WordPress.org's plugin repository.
-Your current WP-AppKit apps and themes (in *wp-content/themes-wp-appkit*) won't be affected by this operation.
+Your current WP-AppKit apps and themes (in `wp-content/themes-wp-appkit`) won't be affected by this operation.

 = How many applications can I create? =